Disappearance and murder of Gannon Stauch: Arrest and conviction of Letecia Stauch

 On March 2, 2020, Letecia Stauch was arrested in Myrtle Beach, South Carolina, on charges of first-degree murder of a child by a person in a position of trust, child abuse resulting in death, tampering with a deceased human body, and tampering with physical evidence.
 She was extradited to Colorado and held without bond at the El Paso County jail.

 According to the arrest affidavit, which was released on May 5, 2020, Letecia Stauch killed Gannon in his bedroom on the day he went missing.
 She stabbed him 18 times, hit him in the head with an object, and shot him with a handgun.
 She then cleaned up the crime scene and disposed of his body in a suitcase.
 She also lied to investigators about her whereabouts and activities on that day and afterwards.
 She claimed that Gannon was sick and stayed home from school that day, and drove to various places with him throughout the day.
 Surveillance footage from a neighbor showed that she left home with Gannon in her truck around 10:15 a.m. and investigators believe she returned with him around 2:19 p.m.

-On March 17, 2020, Gannon's remains were found by a maintenance worker under Escambia Bay Bridge in Pace, Florida, more than 1,300 miles away from his home.
+On March 17, 2020, Gannon's remains were found by a maintenance worker under Escambia Bay Bridge in Pace, Florida, more than 1,300 mi away from his home.
 The cause of death was determined to be blunt force trauma, sharp force injuries, and a gunshot wound.
 Investigators believe that Letecia Stauch transported his body to Florida by driving there in a rented van after initially dumping his body in a remote location north of Colorado Springs and retrieving it later.